mattymo18/NFL-Win-Projection-R/README.md

 This project contains NFLFastR data scraping and modeling for win projection.

-Guide to nflfastR can be found here: https://cran.r-project.org/web/packages/nflfastR/readme/README.html
+Guide to nflfastR can be found [Here](https://cran.r-project.org/web/packages/nflfastR/readme/README.html)

 ***